1 13-AlgorithmsSoftware

 1.4.1.3 Combinations: sum

-Given two parts of a program run in sequence (whether two statements or two sections of code), you need consider only the more expensive part.
+Given two parts of a program run in sequence (whether two statements or two sections of code),

 Why??